-Sex trade workers became so well integrated into Mavis' family household that some came to be considered family.
-A regular companion of Mavis's "Uncle" earned the honorific "Auntie."
-Mavis recalls how Aunt Jean became her advocate.

-I was taking up tap dancing [and when there was a problem] Jean went to the school and asked why that was going on, where my mother was more timid and she wouldn't do that.

-I admired Jean for that.99
+Sex-trade workers became so well integrated into Mavis's household that some came to be considered family.
+A regular companion of Mavis's "uncle" earned the honorific "Auntie."
+Mavis recalls how Aunt Joan became her advocate.
+"I was taking up tap dancing [and when there was a problem] Joan went to the school and asked why that was going on, where my mother was more timid and she wouldn't do that.
+I admired Joan for that."
+100

-Jean and Eileen Neeson became close friends.
-Concerned that Eileen had not had a holiday for as long as she had known her, Jean took her to Montreal for a week-long break and introduced her to her family, including a son she was supporting through boarding school.
-When some years later Jean decided to marry she wanted to erase her sex trade past and cut ties with the Chu family.
+Joan and Eileen Neeson became close friends.
+Concerned that Eileen had not had a holiday for as long as she had known her, Joan took her to Montreal for a week-long break and introduced her to her family, including her two young daughters.
+When some years later Joan decided to marry, she wanted to erase her sextrade past and cut ties with the Chu family.
 She was important enough to Mavis, however, that when Mavis married she went to considerable lengths to find her and invite her to the wedding.

 Sex work in a family home was sometimes a source of conflict.
 In 1947 Annabelle Eng and her husband allowed Mary Long, common-law wife of Frank Long, to stay with them during a period of conflict in the Long marriage.
 Shortly after arriving, Mary began entertaining male visitors.
 It was likely a way to raise the cash she needed to support herself and her newborn son.
 Mary's entertaining enraged the Engs, who accused her of engaging in prostitution in their home.
-After a confrontation between the two women Mary Long charged Annabelle Eng with causing damage to her baby carriage.
-When they appeared in court Eng explained to the judge "ours is a respectable home and we have three children.
+After a confrontation between the two women, Mary Long charged Annabelle Eng with causing damage to her baby carriage.
+When they appeared in court, Eng explained to the judge, "Ours is a respectable home and we have three children.
 I don't want them to see anything like this.
-It would not be good for them."
-Like Eileen, Eng tried to maintain normative standards of propriety.
+It would not be good for them."101 Like Eileen, Eng tried to maintain normative standards of propriety.
 Eng eventually won the battle to keep the sex trade out of her home, but she could not have shielded her children from it.
 Virtually every one of the men and women who provided oral testimony evidence for this study vividly recalls, sometimes fondly, sex workers in and around the neighbourhood.
-Many recount the prices street-level workers charged since it was the refrain with which they approached passing men.
-In the 1950s it was "five and ten?" meaning \$5 for a room and \$10 for sex.101 One woman remembers the heavily made-up sex workers who dropped off their perfumed clothes at her family's laundry.
+Many recount the prices streetlevel workers charged, since it was the refrain with which they approached passing men.
+In the 1950s it was "Ten and three?" meaning ten dollars for a room and three dollars for sex.
+102 One woman remembers the heavily made-up sex workers who dropped off their perfumed clothes at her family's laundry.
 As a young girl, these women appeared to her as worldly, mysterious, and exotic.
-And they were nice.102
+And they were nice.
+103